igsemenov/triellipt/README.md

 A lightweight and flexible finite element solver for elliptic and parabolic PDEs.

 - Supports steady-state and transient convection–diffusion problems.
-- Suitable for standard elliptic equations, such as electrostatics and Helmholtz-type problems
+- Suitable for standard elliptic equations, such as electrostatics and Helmholtz-type problems.
 - Designed with *domain decomposition* and *boundary condition transfer* techniques in mind.

 Explore [features](#features) and [examples](#examples) below.